kjswedberg/kjswedberg.github.io/week5.md

 This morning, I attended the ACEP-USARC Virtual Alaska Electric Vehicle (EV) Workshop.
 During the afternoon, I worked more on the Introduction to Python course and I completed the required lab worker training found at [https://www.uaf.edu/safety/training/required-lab-worker-training.php](https://www.uaf.edu/safety/training/required-lab-worker-training.php).
 I also read through the "Electrical Safety In The Laboratory" document that was sent over Discord.

+## Thursday, June 18, 2020
+Last night at about 22:21:58, the Grafana stopped recieving data from the Shelly 1PM meter and the temperature and humidity sensors.
+This morning, I tried to figure out why this happened.
+This morning, the Raspberry Pi was on, but the command terminals had closed.
+In the Shelly Cloud app, cloud was disabled and the IP address for the web interface had changed.
+On the web interface, the checkbox that enabled the MQTT server had to be re-checked.
+The settings for the MQTT server were not changed.
+After checking these things, I started sending the data from the sensors to the MQTT server running on the Raspberry Pi's localhost IP address.
+After starting Telegraf with both config files, Grafana started recieving data agian.

+One reason why this issue occured could be due to a very brief power glitch.
+This would cause the Shelly 1PM meter to turn off for a brief moment and cause the Raspberry Pi to loose power during that time.
+The other possible reason is that the Shelly 1PM meter did an update or something happened internally to cause it to restart.
+During the night, I did hear a click that sounded like the click that occurs when the Shelly meter turns the load off/on from the app.
+However, when the load was turned on/off from the app, the web interface IP address did not change.
+After the click, the lights from the Shelly meter and the Raspberry Pi were all on.
+When I checked the data that Grafana had collected right before this issue occured, it had not overheated and the power was not close to its maximun power.
+So, the actual reason for the issue is unknown.
+Because Cloud was disabled in the Shelly Cloud app and because the web interface IP address had changed, my current hypothesis is an update was done.
+Since the App Store does not have a record of the Shelly Cloud app updating, the update would have had to happen on the device itself.

+Today, I also reviewed the pandas-to-influx.ipynb file.
+While going through it, I had to look up some of the methods to see what they do.
+I also tried to go through the Python code that is on the dca_modbus-tig GitHub site.
+Based off my previous knowledge of computer programming, I could understand that most of the code were functions.
+However, a I could not figure out what a lot of the methods did.
+Because the Eaton project may envolve doing similar stuff that these scripts do, I want to try to understand what is happening with each of the functions.
+As a result, I want to try to go through DataCamp's advanced Python and pandas course.
+I finished the Introduction to Python course today, and the advanced Python and pandas course are the next two courses on DataCamp's Python plan.